-Although not one of the things most men — or their loved ones — like to consider, prostate cancer is a real health risk, striking one in six men in their lifetime, according to the National Cancer Institute.
+Although not one of the things most men — or their loved ones — like to consider, prostate cancer is a real health risk, striking one in seven men in their lifetime, according to the American Cancer Society.

 Fortunately, regular screenings increase the likelihood of catching the cancer early, and men have several treatment options to consider.

 Prostate cancer affects the small, walnut-shaped gland that creates seminal fluid, which protects and nourishes sperm.
 Depending on the stage and location of the cancer, a doctor may suggest radiation treatment as an alternative to surgery.